 Treatment for a pneumothorax depends on how big it is and what symptoms it is causing.
-Some air leaks that do not cause symptoms or distress may get better on their own without treatment.
-As the leak seals over, air is absorbed into your child?s body.
+Some air leaks that don't cause symptoms or distress may get better on their own without treatment.
+As the leak seals over, air is absorbed into your child’s body.

 For air leaks that cause symptoms, treatment may include:

 Giving extra oxygen.
 Giving oxygen to your child may help heal the air leak more quickly.

 Removing the collected air.
 The healthcare provider puts a syringe or a thin tube (catheter) through the chest wall into the air space.
 The air may be removed with the syringe.
 Or the tube may be connected to a drainage system to help remove the air until the leak can seal.

 What are possible complications of a pneumothorax in a child?

 A pneumothorax in a child can lead to:

 How can I help prevent a pneumothorax in my child?